Raising Big Cats and Milkweed Emergencies

 Don’t be alarmed if they stay there for 24-48 hours.

 This is normal behavior and they will usually molt (and return to fresh milkweed) without any assistance.
-If you’re worried they’re lost in space, position milkweed close to the molting spot and have leaves touching a mesh wall so it’s easier to find.
+If you’re worried they’re lost in space, position milkweed close to the molting spot and have leaves touching a mesh wall so it’s easier to find if they wander.

 After a molt, they will often feast on their shedded, nutrition-laced skins, leaving behind just the face cap.